Four controls. Each small. Together: a practical baseline.

 This stepwise approach prevents the most common recovery failure: re-enabling everything at once and re-triggering the same incident.

-An AI deployment conforms to the AI IR Overlay Minimum Standard when:
+An AI deployment satisfies the AI IR Overlay Minimum Viable Overlay conformance criteria when:

 - Inventory exists, is current within 7 days, and is exportable in under 5 minutes

-- Safe Modes M1, M2, M3, M4 are implemented and tabletop-tested in the last 90 days
+- Safe Modes M1, M2, M3, M4, and M5 are implemented and tabletop-tested in the last 90 days

 - Minimum Evidence Set A–F is exportable within 60 minutes